SianJade/PlantPal/README.md

 - I would also like to implement functionality for the user to upload a photograph of a particular location where they would like to keep a plant, then based on the lighting conditions shown in the photograph, recommend which types of plants may be well suited to the particular location.

 - In future releases I would like to implement CAPTCHA on the login page of the app to ensure that the user attempting to login is human.

+- In future releases I would like to divise a way to allow users to update their profile details, however in the meantime I have had to remove this functionality.

 ## Technologies Used